charlessu800/MMv3/docs/lab4.md

 ## Read All the Sensors

 In order to simplify the whole process of multiplexing and reading from multiple sensors, we wrote a library.
 Upload, if you havent already `irsensor.py` from [sanity/](../labs/sanity), to serve as the library.
-Read through `irsensor.py` to instantiate and use it and fill out the below TODOs to print out all sensor readings in real time.
+Read through `irsensor.py` to instantiate and use it to understand the parameters of IRSensors.

 ```python
 import board